Historic Calistoga property renovated with 130-year-old vines

 Neelands wrote “Reason P. Tucker: The Quiet Pioneer” for the Napa County Historical Society.
 It was published in March 1989.

 During his life, Tucker spent 24 years in the Napa Valley, only to lose his property as a result of a property lawsuit that ended up in the California Supreme Court in 1872.
-He then moved to Goleta in Southern California, where he died in 1888 at the age of 82.
+He then moved to Goleta near Santa Barbara, where he died in 1888 at the age of 82.
 During his life, he and his four wives had 10 children, some of whom stayed in the Napa Valley.

 The Tucker exhibit at the Sharpsteen Museum will open in mid-May and Larsen said it will include a variety of items, including Tucker’s rifle, a school bell from the Tucker school, copies of the deeds to the Tucker homestead, a timeline of Tucker’s life and photographs of the Czapleskis’ property.
 Eden Umble, special exhibit chair and social media consultant for the museum, is in charge of creating the exhibit.